 How close to home do you want to be?
 Close enough to commute?
 To come home for weekend visits, or just for breaks?
 If you widen your geographic boundaries, you will open up more opportunities.

 Do you feel more comfortable in a rural setting, where the town revolves around the college calendar?
 Or do you want a suburban environment?
 Or the bustle of city living?
 Also consider the size of the campus itself.
 A smaller school may feel more intimate and individualized, but a larger one could offer more diversity and extracurricular experiences.

 If you are certain of what you want to study, you can zero in on schools that offer compatible programs.
 But take care, because the vast majority of college students switch their majors at least once.
 Liberal arts colleges offer some latitude for undecided majors if you change your mind midstream.

 Students go in thinking they want a certain major and it can be very difficult to switch to a new one if you’re not at a liberal arts college.
-At a liberal arts institution, you don’t have to decide right away, and that’s OK.—Morgan Ryba, associate director of first-year admission at Elmhurst College
+At a liberal arts institution, you don’t have to decide right away, and that’s OK.—Morgan Ryba, associate director of first-year admission at Elmhurst University

 Just like people, colleges have different personalities.
 Some are more traditional, while others pride themselves on innovation.
 Many have religious foundations; others are decidedly secular.
 Sports can be the big draw on certain campuses.
 Or the arts.
 Or research.
 Or activism.

 It may seem like this should be factored in first.
 But it can be helpful to set finances aside initially.
 No one wants to graduate buried in debt, but sticker prices can be deceiving—so don’t exclude a school based on price alone.
 Colleges that seem too expensive at first can become affordable when aid packages are factored in.